bsecker/bsecker/README.md

 I am a DevOps Engineer, living in Zürich, Switzerland.
-I am currently working at [EthonAI](https://ethon.ai).

 Most of my stuff is in private repos - for example: